128technology/docs/docs/config_service_health.md

 An algorithm is used to flag and recover path failures.
 - The enforcement algorithm calculates the health of each path based on the profile at the configured detection interval.
 - When any of the configured thresholds are exceeded, the path is flagged as unusable.
 The first test to fail causes the path to be taken out of consideration from the load balancer.
 - Once the path is deemed to be not healthy: The subsequent sessions are used for routing.
 In the event that none of the paths are healthy, the best-effort algorithm picks one of the paths for routing sessions.
 This can be disabled by turning off best-effort configuration in the service-policy.

 :::note
 When a path becomes unavailable, all the existing sessions continue to be routed over this path.
-Since this is non-SVR changing a destination or path might have unintended consequences.
+Since this is non-SVR, changing a destination or path might have unintended consequences.
 :::

 The path is kept down for the configured hold-down time before being put back in service.
 At that time, the tracking and enforcement algorithm restarts.